 Bart De Wever wants to eject the Greens from the nuclear extension negotiations: “We are ready to provide a spare majority”

-“Tinne Van der Straeten is negotiating to fail”, said Bart De Wever on Sunday on the set of VTM, about these talks conducted since the beginning of spring by Minister Groen and Prime Minister Alexander De Croo with Engie, the energy company French company which operates the power stations via Electrabel.
+“Tinne Van der Straeten is negotiating to fail”, said Bart De Wever on Sunday on the set of VTM, regarding these talks conducted since the beginning of spring by Minister Groen and Prime Minister Alexander De Croo with Engie, the energy company French company which operates the power stations via Electrabel.
 He thus implies that the minister favors a failure so that, in the absence of an agreement, all the nuclear power plants close in 2025.

-For her part, the CEO of Engie, Catherine MacGregor, wrote to Mr. De Croo to ask that the Belgian State shares the risk linked to the dismantling of the five reactors the oldest after 2025 and become a cooperator of the reactors extended by ten years.
+For her part, the CEO of Engie, Catherine MacGregor, wrote to Mr. De Croo to ask that the Belgian State shares the risk linked to the dismantling of the five reactors the oldest following 2025 and become a cooperator of the reactors extended by ten years.

 “I would like us to increase this participation and ensure that the power stations come back into our hands, declared the president of the Flemish nationalists.
 But then we have to extend the nuclear power stations over a realistic period (20 years according to him, editor’s note ) and you have to negotiate to succeed.”